the-lords-of-the-roombas/laser-tag/report/project3/project3.rst

 Project 3
 =========

-Authors: Jakob Leben and Darren Prince
+Team: **Jakob Leben and Darren Prince**

+In a group with 3 other teams:

+  - Saleh Almuqbil and Jorge Conde
+  - Jeff ten Have and Colin Knowles
+  - Nathan Vandenberg

 Code: https://github.com/the-lords-of-the-roombas/laser-tag/tree/master/project3